Dysgeusia: Alpha lipoic acid

 Alpha lipoic acid (ALA) is an antioxidant that is made naturally by human cells.
 It can also be administered in capsules or can be found in foods such as red meat, organ meats, and yeast.
 Like other antioxidants, it functions by ridding the body of harmful free radicals that can cause damage to tissues and organs.
 It has an important role in the Krebs cycle as a coenzyme leading to the production of antioxidants, intracellular glutathione, and nerve-growth factors.
 Animal research has also uncovered the ability of ALA to improve nerve conduction velocity.
 Because flavors are perceived by differences in electric potential through specific nerves innervating the tongue, idiopathic dysgeusia may be a form of a neuropathy.
-ALA has proven to be an effective treatment for burning mouth syndrome spurring studies in its potential to treat dysgeusia.
-In a study of forty-four patients diagnosed with the disorder, one half was treated with the drug for two months while the other half, the control group, was given a placebo for two months followed by a two-month treatment of ALA.
-The results reported show that 91% of the group initially treated with ALA reported an improvement in their condition compared to only 36% of the control group.
+ALA has proven to be an effective treatment for burning mouth syndrome, spurring studies in its potential to treat dysgeusia.
+In a study of forty-four patients diagnosed with the disorder, one half was treated with the drug for two months, while the other half, the control group, was given a placebo for two months, followed by a two-month treatment of ALA.
+The results showed that 91% of the group initially treated with ALA reported an improvement in their condition compared to only 36% of the control group.
 After the control group was treated with ALA, 72% reported an improvement.
-This study suggests that ALA may be a potential treatment for patients and supports that full double blind randomized studies should be performed.
+This study suggests that ALA may be a potential treatment for patients, and supports that full double blind randomized studies should be performed.

 Managing dysgeusia

 In addition to the aforementioned treatments, there are also many management approaches that can alleviate the symptoms of dysgeusia.
-These include using non-metallic silverware, avoiding metallic or bitter tasting foods, increasing the consumption of foods high in protein, flavoring foods with spices and seasonings, serving foods cold in order to reduce any unpleasant taste or odor, frequently brushing one's teeth and utilizing mouthwash, or using sialogogues such as chewing sugar-free gum or sour-tasting drops that stimulate the productivity of saliva.
-When taste is impeded, the food experience can be improved through means other than taste, such as texture, aroma, temperature, and color.
+These include using non-metallic silverware, avoiding metallic- or bitter-tasting foods, increasing the consumption of foods high in protein, flavoring foods with spices and seasonings, serving foods cold in order to reduce any unpleasant taste or odor, frequently brushing one's teeth and utilizing mouthwash, or using sialogogues such as sugar-free gum or sour-tasting drops that stimulate the production of saliva.
+When taste is impeded, the food experience can also be improved through means other than taste, such as texture, aroma, temperature, and color.